-- Side and rear fencing as prescribed by the Seller will be installed by LWP to a maximum height of 1.8m. - Side dividing fencing will extend up to 1 metre behind the front building line. - Secondary street fencing as prescribed by the Seller will be installed to a maximum height of 1.8m.
-Secondary street fencing will be located up to the extent of the secondary elevation (i.e. at least 3m from the corner of the home or 3m behind the corner truncation, whichever is furthest). - Rear fencing for lots on laneways as prescribed by the Seller will have a maximum height of 1.8m. - The Buyer will be responsible for installing any return panels or gates which are to be complete prior to the installation of the front yard landscape package. - Please contact LWP 6 weeks prior to the completion of your home to arrange an installation date for the side and rear fencing.
+- Side and rear fencing as prescribed by the Seller will be installed by LWP to a maximum height of 1.8m. - Side dividing fencing will extend up to 1m behind the front building line. - Secondary street fencing as prescribed by the Seller will be installed to a maximum height of 1.8m.
+Secondary street fencing will be located up to the extent of the secondary elevation (i.e. at least 3m from the corner of the home or 3m behind the corner truncation, whichever is furthest). - Rear fencing for lots on laneways as prescribed by the Seller will have a maximum height of 1.8m. - The Buyer will be responsible for installing any return panels or gates which are to be complete prior to the installation of the front yard landscape package and must complement the dwelling or Estate materials. - Please visit the LWP website 6 weeks prior to the completion of your home for instructions on how to arrange an installation date for the side and rear fencing.

-4.1.3 Front Fencing
+4.1.3 Front Fencing (where front fencing is not provided)